chrisbraddock/node-cgmon/README.md

     `maxRejPct` - will reboot machine if gpu work reject % exceeds this

+    `monitorStartTimeoutSeconds` - will reboot machine if starting monitoring isn't successful within this many seconds

     `maxGetCgminerPidAttempts` - will reboot machine if the number of attempts to get cgminer PID exceeds this

     `monitorIntervalSeconds` - interval in seconds which monitoring takes place *(default 5)*